ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST reply with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration") and the 'detail' field SHOULD be included in order to provide additional context.

-If no error occurs and the PATCH/iPATCH request is successfully processed, the Group Manager performs the following actions.
+If no error occurs and the PATCH/iPATCH request is successfully processed, the Group Manager performs the following actions:

 1. The Group Manager updates the group-configuration resource, consistently with the values indicated in the PATCH/iPATCH request from the Administrator.
 The corresponding group-membership resource is also updated accordingly.